bjtbgbg/Lesion-Classifier/README.md

 ### 2. Model ensembling

-Merge scores from prediction files above using the following command.
+Merge scores from all the prediction files above using the following command.

 ```
 $ sh ./main/do_ensemble.sh
 ```
-The final prediction file `./pred_results/merged_score.json` will be generated.
+This will generate final prediction file `./pred_results/merged_score.json`.